-In general, you need not provide a version of QPHESS, because a 'default' subroutine with name E04NFU/E54NFU is included in the Library (NFUE04/NFUE54 in some implementations: see the Users' Note for your implementation for details).
-However, the algorithm of E04NFF/E04NFA requires only the product of H or $H^T H$ and a vector x; and in some cases you may obtain increased efficiency by providing a version of QPHESS that avoids the need to define the elements of the matrices H or $H^T H$ explicitly.

-QPHESS is not referenced if the problem is of type FP or LP, in which case QPHESS may be the routine E04NFU/E54NFU (NFUE04/NFUE54 in some implementations).
+In general, the user need not provide a version of QPHESS, because a 'default' subroutine with name E04NFU is included in the Library (NFUE04 in some implementations: see the Users' Note for your implementation for details).
+However, the algorithm of H02CBF requires only the product of H or $H^{T}H$ and a vector x; and in some cases the user may obtain increased efficiency by providing a version of QPHESS that avoids the need to define the elements of the matrices H or $H^{T}H$ explicitly.
+QPHESS is not referenced if the problem is of type FP or LP, in which case QPHESS may be the routine E04NFU (NFUE04 in some implementations).